python/python-docs-zh-cn/README.rst

 All translation are done on transifex. https://www.transifex.com/python-doc/public/

-See branch 3.6 for po files fetched from transifex.
+See branch newest for po files fetched from transifex.

 Documentation Contribution Agreement
 ------------------------------------